 Companies must consider climate-related matters when applying accounting standards where their effect is material in the context of the financial statements as a whole.
 When climate-related matters are considered material, disclosures are required in accordance with those standards.

-For UK GAAP reporters, these matters are also explored in the faculty’s article on reporting climate change under FRS 102 and the FRC’s factsheet on climate-related matters for FRS 102 reporters.
+For UK GAAP reporters, these matters are also explored in the faculty’s article on climate-related reporting in FRS 102 and the FRC’s factsheet on climate-related matters for FRS 102 reporters.

-For IFRS reporters, the IASB have issued some educational material to support inclusion of the effects of climate-related matters on financial statements.
-The faculty also has a webinar (available to all) on IFRS Standards and climate-related disclosures.
+For IFRS reporters, the IASB have issued some updated educational material to support inclusion of the effects of climate-related matters on financial statements.

 Future UK reporting requirements